 The list of requirements listed by the government for New Zealand study visa applicants varies from country to country.
 The New Zealand study visa requirements for Indian students are elaborated in this article.
 Some of the requirements are as listed below.

 - Students who apply for a New Zealand student visa from India are expected to possess a letter of acceptance from the university in which they intend to study.

 - Candidates applying for a New Zealand student visa must be in good health and provide evidence regarding the same to the embassy in addition to the other relevant New Zealand student visa documents.

 - They must have sufficient funds to support their expenses during the course of their study in New Zealand.
 The evidence for the same must be provided at the time of applying for a New Zealand student visa.

 - Students who are applying for a New Zealand student visa must purchase medical insurance which covers all the expenses related to their medical needs during the entire course of their stay in New Zealand.

 - Students must possess the correct tickets to travel to New Zealand.
-If their trip is being sponsored, then students are expected to submit documentation which mentions their sponsor’s particulars as well.
+If their trip is being sponsored, then students are expected to submit New Zealand student visa documents which mentions their sponsor’s particulars as well.

 - Students must provide information about their scheduled holidays during their course period in New Zealand.